solo-io/gloo/docs/content/guides/integrations/service_mesh/gloo_istio_mtls.md

 {{% notice warning %}}

-The Gloo integration with Istio 1.5.x requires version 1.3.20 or 1.4.0-beta1, or higher.
+The Gloo integration with Istio 1.5.x requires Gloo version 1.3.20 or 1.4.0-beta1, or higher.

 {{% /notice %}}